 The VSA Future Summer Program offers all of these important classes in a convenient online format which lets children from Kindergarten to Grade 8 learn the ins and outs of the language, reading, writing, public speaking, and math.
 This flexible format provides students with morning sessions that allow time for both academic support as well as summertime fun.
 Campers work hard Monday through Thursday honing in on the skills they need to succeed and on Friday’s they can start to think outside the box through Fun with Science classes, a Global Speech series, Chess classes, and creative art classes.

-For more information, visit us at www.vsafuture.com or call 844-VSA-FUTURE today!
+For more information, visit our learning center’s website at www.vsafuture.com or call 844-VSA-FUTURE today!

 Child Development Institute,2019.
 Language Development in Children.
 Website:https://childdevelopmentinfo.com/child-development/language_development/#gs.11tusf